It was the summer of ’05 and Ashley White was a few months shy of her fourth birthday when her pregnant mother, Liana, was stabbed to death.

 “If I got hurt or one of my friends got hurt and she was crying, my mom would help her and give her a sticker.”

-Michael White is scheduled to appear before the Parole Board in February 2020.
-The hearing will take place at the Beaver Creek Institution.
+The hearing took place at the Beaver Creek Institution.

 White has already been granted escorted leave to work on community projects … [no reported incidents].
 When he was out on bail and living in Edmonton, he travelled freely to Ontario to attend the funeral of his grandfather.
 Again, no incidents.